|

 I was delighted to find out that most ATMs in Kyrgyzstan do NOT charge a withdrawal fee!
 Such banks are Commercial Bank, Demir Bank, and Kazkommertsbank.

-If an ATM displays that it will charge you withdrawal fees, just cancel the transaction and go to a different one – I guarantee you will save some money by just walking a few meters down the road.
+If an ATM displays that it will charge you withdrawal fees, just cancel the transaction and go to a different one – You will save some money by just walking a few meters down the road.

 ATMs that dispense USD